Ada-Developers-Academy/core-unit-1/big-o/big-o-analysis.md

 ### Large Example

 This is one implementation of reversing the order of items in a list.
+This should affect the original list.

 It loops through an array, and starts looking at the first item (at index `i`) and the last item (at index `j`), and swaps their values, making use of a temporary variable `temp`.
-It will return a list in reverse order.
+It will return the list in reverse order.

 ```python
 def reverse(array):